 Reduce air pollution from vehicles

 Reducing emissions from vehicles is one of the most effective strategies for improving air quality and slowing climate change.
-We can achieve this by promoting cleaner fuels and more efficient vehicles, improving public transportation, promoting carpooling, and encouraging walking or cycling for short distances.
+We can use cleaner fuels, better vehicles, public transport, carpooling, and encourage walking or cycling for short distances.Â

 Improve air quality at ports